Real Estate Financial Modeling Mastery

 - Alternate Waterfall Schedule: You'll create a waterfall schedule with a Preferred and Catch-Up Return for different investor groups, and you'll understand how this factors into the investment recommendation.

-Module 6: 2-Hour Pre-Sold Condo Development Modeling Test
+Module 6: 2-Hour Pre-Sold Condo Development Modeling Test (Heritage Cyrela)

 In this case study, you will build a condo development model for the Heritage Cyrela, a super-high-end luxury complex in São Paulo.
 You will then use the model to make investment recommendations for the Limited Partners and Developers and identify the key risk factors in the deal.